code-keylogger/Extension/README.md

 the user will be prompted to copy the link to a survey and fill out it out in browser.

 ## Using the Extension
-1. Install the `.vsix` extension file into your instance of VSCode.
+1. Install the `.vsix` extension (accessible in the releases pane of Github) file into your instance of VSCode.
     a.
 Navigate to the extensions tab on the left of the window.
     b.
 Click the `...` in the upper right
     c.
 Select "install from vsix"